Musings about Linear Amplifiers and their Components…

 A Grounded Grid linear amplifier means ground the grids!
 Use the shortest, widest leads possible to ground them.
 Don’t strap them to ground through an 0.01 capacitor.
 W8JI presents excellent information about GG amplifiers and it’s well worth studying.

 Here’s an example of what is probably the simplest dual-tube, 1000 watt design, using the 813 tube as an example.
-If you want only 500 watts input, just use a single tube and adjust the filament supply if needed.
+If you want only 500 watts input, just use a single tube.
 The “Z” in the signal input line is just the usual resistor/coil arrangement commonly found in the plate lead.
 If the unit is built properly, a single Z in the input will suppress transients, but feel free to put one in each plate lead if you prefer.
 813’s are quite stable in GG circuits.

 Here’s another, nice clean design.